hemisemidemipresent/btd6-modding-tutorial/README.md

 [NKHook6](https://discord.gg/GUPggzaczS) : the discord for discussing [NKHook6](https://github.com/TDToolbox/NKHook6), which is the forerunning easiest way to make mods

-[Inferno Server](https://discord.gg/mZuRncU7ec) : Where Tewity gets his mods
+[Inferno Server](https://discord.gg/mZuRncU7ec) : Where Tewity gets his mods (note that most of them arent public)
 ## Videos
 [A good tutorial using slightly older features that isnt necessarily the most efficient but a good introduction](https://www.youtube.com/watch?v=RyB5MyMpOlE&list=PLWFKnf1pcvUuBUrVQouhvhxqOSQRjst7D)
 ## Common Mods